11 Tips for Enjoying a Traditional Vietnamese Meal

 Vietnamese meal | ©Vietnamdrive

 Before eating, younger people often invite adults to join the meal.
-Wait for everyone to sit at the table then taste.
+They wait for everyone to sit at the table, then taste.

-Absolutely do not eat before the elders come to the table, that is impolite.
+Do not eat before the elders come to the table.
+That shows polite to them.

 When everyone is fully seated, the eldest person at the table usually invites everyone, and all can begin the meal.
 That is the beginning of a traditional Vietnamese meal.

 For Vietnamese people, rice is the main dish.
-The remaining food is considered as additional dishes to create flavor, taste, and increase the richness of the rice of each person.
-It means other foods are intended to make rice easier to eat, not to be eaten individually.
+The remaining food is considered an additional dish to create flavor and increase the richness of the rice for each person.
+This means that other foods are intended to make rice easier to eat, not to be eaten individually.

-The culture of considering rice as the main food originates from the agricultural culture of wet rice cultivation in Vietnam.
+The culture of considering rice as the core food originates from the agricultural culture of wet rice cultivation in Vietnam.
 Rice can help people feel full for longer.

 If you are not used to eating rice, let the host know so they can put less rice in your bowl.

-3. Start picking up food from the vegetable
+3. Starting picking up food from the vegetable

 eat vietnamese meal

-Meals often include savory food, Vietnamese vegetable, and soups.
-When starting to eat, you should choose a vegetable dish, it should not be a salty dish and should not be the most delicious dish, which is the main dish in the food tray.
+Meals often include savory food, Vietnamese vegetables, and soups.
+When starting to eat, you should choose a vegetable dish.
+It should not be salty and should not be the most delicious dish, which is the main dish in the food tray.

-Doing that way shows politeness and a culture of giving in to others in Vietnam.
+Doing that shows politeness and a culture of giving in to others in Vietnam.

-While eating, you should not put a lot of food on your plate or bowl at once.
-Pick only one type of food at a time, eat it all and then take it again, unless the dishes need a combination.
+While eating, you should put only a little food on your plate or bowl at a time.
+Pick only one type of food at a time, eat it all, and then retake it unless the dishes need a combination.

-Pay attention to the soup, do not get the soup into the rice bowl when it is full.
-And, you eat almost all the rice or run out of rice, let having the soup.
+Please pay attention to the soup; do not put the soup into the rice bowl when it is full.
+Also, if you eat almost all the rice or run out of rice, let’s have the soup.

-This is intended to avoid difficulty eating when you use chopsticks and avoid making noise while eating rice and soup at the same time.
+This is intended to avoid difficulty eating when using chopsticks and to prevent making noise while eating rice and soup at the same time.

-Unlike the culture of European or American countries (see more a Vietnamese visa for an American), soup is often eaten after having rice, with very few places to eat before the main course.
+Unlike the culture of European or American countries, soup in Vietnam is often eaten after having rice, with very few places to eat before the main course.

 5. Don’t finish your meal too early